tytydraco/yessleep/out/My_daughter_warned_me_not_to_enter_The_Prompt_three_times_into_the_AI_chatbot_I_should_have_listened_to_her.md

 I knew what she meant by "went away," but those words didn't exactly do justice to what had really happened.
 Truth is, just a week earlier, Emma's friend's parents, The McClarrens, left their house and ended up drowning in a river nearby.
 Leaving the walls of their apartment marked with the words  "Drove she ducklings to the water" and their seven year old son parentless.

-And the scariest thing of all... police found no evidence of fowl play.
+And the scariest thing of all... police found no evidence of foul play.

 "Oh yeah, and why's that, Emma?"